 May 6, 2020

 States, districts, and schools are scrambling to find solutions to the under-reporting of child abuse and neglect.
 Existing systems heavily rely on the in-person institutions that children typically interact with daily – especially schools.
-Unfortunately, the unprecedented school closures that we are facing now have left practitioners and policymakers with no proven ways to address the widespread under-reporting.
-However, state and local leaders are trying new approaches; below are examples of state and local actions to address the decrease in reporting calls, connect vulnerable families with appropriate resources, and hopefully prevent abuse or neglect.
+However, state and local leaders are trying different approaches; below are examples of state and local actions to address the decrease in reporting calls, connect vulnerable families with appropriate resources, and hopefully prevent abuse or neglect.

 After recognizing the decrease in reporting, Missouri KidsFirst released a set of resources for all community members to use in spotting suspected child abuse.
 The #Essential4Kids campaign provides guidance to the community-at-large on what to look for and asks that if a community member suspects a child is being abused, to report it using the state’s reporting hotline.
 It emphasizes that reporting suspicions is not an accusation and could potentially help families acquire resources needed during this time or stop a child from being abused.

 In Montana, the Great Falls Public Schools is using virtual interactions with children and families to keep in touch.
 During these touchpoints, teachers have been encouraged to be more attentive to any changes in behavior, and ultimately if they suspect abuse or neglect, they are asked to report it.
 The district has partnered with local agencies and nonprofits to help them connect vulnerable children and families with resources such as mental health therapy.
 The district is also scheduling home visits with children they haven’t been able to make consistent contact with, primarily to understand any needs the family has and to determine if any abuse or neglect is occurring.